Parenting in KFL&A

 Your baby is now 2 weeks old.
 You’ve probably changed many diapers by now.
 Today we’ll be talking about poop, car seats, and taking care of yourself.

 Growth spurt alert!
 Growth spurts usually occur at 3 and 6 weeks and at 3 months of age.
 During a growth spurt babies feed more often.
+Often, babies will cluster feed in the evenings.
+During cluster feeding, babies can be hard to soothe, and come on and off the breast for a few hours.
 Some parents worry that they are not making enough milk for their baby during growth spurts because it feels like their baby is always hungry.
-When your baby feeds more often, your body will respond by making more milk.
+When your baby nurses more often, your body will respond by making more milk.

 Yellow poop in a diaper.